j2store/userguide/troubleshooting_paypal_related_issues.md

 3. Under Selling Preferences, click Payment Receiving Preferences
 4. Under Block Accidental Payments choose "No, allow multiple payments per invoice ID".
 5. Save.

+### 5. Paypal option not showing at checkout?

+Make sure the Geozone field at paypal plugin configuration page is set to ALL.

+By selecting a geozone here, you can restrict this payment method to only customers of that geo-region.
+Choose All geozones to show this method to all customers.

+Go to J2Store > Setup > Payment methods
+Open Paypal payment plugin
+Set Geozone to ALL
+Save.

+### 6. Is your order still not auto confirming the status?

+Here is one more troubleshooting step
+Go to Joomla administration -> Global config -> Server -> Database settings Make sure your Database driver is NOT set to MySQL PDO.

+### 7. Make order status confirmed immediately

+Is your PayPal's account default currency is different from your store currency ?
+Only if the currency is different, PayPal will send the payment status as Pending.

+Login to your PayPal account -> profile -> Selling preferences.

+You will find a switch:

+Allow payments sent to me in a currency I do not hold:
+Set this to: Yes, accept and convert them to US Dollars.
+Additional charges apply.

+Otherwise, your PayPal account requires you to manually accept each transaction (by logging in to your Paypal Acount)

+If PayPal sends the payment status as Completed, J2Store will automatically mark the transaction as Confirmed.